zasadnyy-inc/v-zasadnyy-com/app/_posts/2014-02-13-mastering-unity-project-folder-structure-level-1-reserved-folders.markdown

 ##### Streaming Assets

 Any files in here are copied to the build folder as is, without any changes (except for mobile and web builds, where they get embedded into the final build file).
-The path where they are can vary per platform but is accessible via `Application.streamingAssetsPath`.
+The path, where they are, can vary per platform but is accessible via `Application.streamingAssetsPath`.

 See documentation about [Application.streamingAssetsPath](http://docs.unity3d.com/Documentation/ScriptReference/Application-streamingAssetsPath.html) and [Streaming Assets](http://docs.unity3d.com/Documentation/Manual/StreamingAssets.html).

 <div class="h-tip" markdown="1">
-During Android biuld all files from `Assets/StreamingAssets/` are copied to `assets/` folder uncompressed, so you can load them from java code, e.g.
+During Android build all files from `Assets/StreamingAssets/` are copied to `assets/` folder uncompressed, so you can load them with java code, e.g.

 ``` java
 InputStream bitmap = getAssets().open("icon.png");